A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Apex Trader Funding requires a minimum account balance of $52,600 before you can request a payout.
 My Funded Futures has no minimum balance requirement.

-Apex Trader Funding requires a $52,100 safety net buffer before your first payout โ you must earn above starting balance plus this amount.
+Apex Trader Funding requires a $2,100 safety net buffer before your first payout — you must earn above starting balance plus this amount.
 My Funded Futures has no safety net requirement.

-Overall, Apex Trader Funding scores higher (66 vs 61) on our trader-friendliness index.
-Key advantages: faster path to funded, better profit split, fewer trading restrictions, more lenient consistency rules.
-That said, My Funded Futures wins on lower starting cost, more forgiving drawdown rules.
+Overall, Apex Trader Funding scores higher (61 vs 60) on our trader-friendliness index.
+Key advantages: more forgiving drawdown rules, faster path to funded, better profit split, no inactivity limit.
+That said, My Funded Futures wins on lower starting cost.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.